Using Quick Report

 - Debt and Equity Offerings: Displays most recent public offering data, when applicable, and 20 of the most recently announced corporate bonds, preferreds and loans still active in the marketplace.

-- Holdings: Displays the 20 largest insider and institutional stock holders.
-This section also includes one year's worth of historical institutional holdings data, when available.
+- Holdings: Displays up to the 20 largest insider and institutional stock holders.

-- Subsidiaries: Displays list of major subsidiaries.
+- Company Hierarchy: Displays list of major subsidiaries and related entities.
 Note, a company must own at least 50% of the subsidiary for Bloomberg to recognize it as a major subsidiary.

 - Corporate Actions: Displays corporate actions occurring during the last 12 months.